Last Updated: April 1, 2023 | Previous Versions

 “Security Addendum” means the Snowflake Security Addendum, made available at www.snowflake.com/legal.

-“Service” means a Snowflake software-as-a-service offering made generally available and ordered by or for Customer as set forth in an Order Form.
+“Service” means the generally available software-as-a-service offering hosted by or on behalf of Snowflake and ordered by or for Customer as set forth in an Order Form.

-“Snowflake” means Snowflake Inc. or its Affiliate, as applicable.
-For clarity, unless otherwise specified in the Order Form or this Agreement, the Snowflake entity contracting with Customer or the Customer Affiliate hereunder is as set forth under “Contracting Entities” at www.snowflake.com/legal.
+“Snowflake” means Snowflake Inc. or an Authorized Snowflake Affiliate, as applicable.
+For clarity, unless otherwise specified in the Order Form or this Agreement, the Snowflake entity contracting with Customer or the Customer Affiliate hereunder is as set forth under “Contracting Entities” at https://www.snowflake.com/legal.